Calomel: Uses

-Calomel was marketed as a purgative agent to relieve congestion and constipation; however, physicians at the time had no idea what the medication’s mechanism of action was.
+Calomel was marketed as a purgative agent to relieve congestion and constipation; however, physicians at the time had no idea what the medication's mechanism of action was.
 They learned how calomel worked through trial and error.
 It was observed that small doses of calomel acted as a stimulant, often leading to bowel movements, while larger doses caused sedation.
 During the 19th century, calomel was used to treat numerous illnesses and diseases like mumps, typhoid fever, and others—especially those that impact the gastrointestinal tract, such as constipation, dysentery, and vomiting.
 As mercury softened the gums, calomel was the principal constituent of teething powders until the mid-twentieth century.
 Babies given calomel for teething often suffered from acrodynia.

 Side effects

 It became popular in the late 18th century to give calomel in extremely high doses, as Benjamin Rush normalized the heroic dose.
 This caused many patients to experience many painful and sometimes life-threatening side effects.

 Calomel, in high doses, led to mercury poisoning, which had the potential to cause permanent deformities and even death.
 Some patients experienced gangrene of the mouth generated by the mercury in the medicine, which caused the tissue on the cheeks and gums inside the mouth to break down and die.
 Some patients would lose teeth, while others were left with facial deformities.

 High doses of calomel would often lead to extreme cramping, vomiting, and bloody diarrhea; however, at the time, this was taken as a sign that the calomel was working to purge the system and rid the disease.
 Calomel was often administered as a treatment for dysentery; the effects of calomel would often worsen the severe diarrhea associated with dysentery and acted as a catalyst in speeding up the effects of dehydration.

 One victim was Alvin Smith, the eldest brother of Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints.
 Alvin was suffering from a "bilious colic" better known as abdominal pain.

 It was also used by Charles Darwin to treat his mysterious chronic gastrointestinal illness, which has recently been attributed to Crohn's disease.

-Eventually, it was determined that calomel was causing more harm than good, as the side effects were often worse than the illness it was being used to treat; because of this, calomel was removed from medical supply shelves.
+Discontinuation

+By the mid-19th century, some physicians had begun to question the usefulness of calomel.
+In 1863, the Surgeon General of the U.S. Army forbade calomel from inclusion in army medical supplies, a decision that angered many practicing doctors.
+The use of calomel gradually died out over the course of the late 19th and early 20th centuries, although its use persisted longer in the American South and American West.